paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 Section was formerly classified to section 454 of the former Appendix to this title prior to editorial reclassification and renumbering as this section.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 535(b)(1)(A), substituted “registered” for “required to register” wherever appearing and “registered” for “who is required to register” and struck out “at the time fixed for his registration,” after “twenty-six years,”.

+Subsec. (k)(2).
+Pub.
+L. 119–60, § 535(b)(1)(B), substituted “registered” for “liable for registration” in concluding provisions.

 2002—Subsecs. (a), (b).
 Pub.
 L. 107–296 substituted “of Homeland Security” for “of Transportation” wherever appearing.

 1997—Subsec. (k)(10).
 Pub.
 L. 105–85 substituted “shall be entitled to receive a dependency allowance equal to the basic allowance for housing provided for persons in pay grade E–1 under [section 403 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403&num=0&edition=prelim)” for “as such terms are defined in the Career Compensation Act of 1949, shall be entitled to receive a dependency allowance equal to the sum of the basic allowance for quarters provided for persons in pay grade E–1 by section 302(f) of the Career Compensation Act of 1949 as amended by section 3 of the Dependents’ Assistance Act of 1950 as may be extended or amended”.